 Texas Employees and Pregnancy

-The new guidance from the EEO makes it clear that light-duty is required by an employer who offers light duty to other employees with temporary disabilities.
+The new guidance from the EEO makes it clear that light duty is required by an employer who offers light duty to other employees with temporary disabilities.
 It should be noted that employees cannot be forced to take different work assignments because the employer believes, or perceives, that the employee needs such accommodation.
 Relatedly, it is illegal for an employer to make decisions based on the employer’s perception of the employee’s disability.
 Said differently, a boss may not assume his pregnant subordinate will need some particular accommodation.
-Further, an employee cannot be forced to take leave from work because of a pregnancy.
+Further, an employee cannot be forced to leave work because of a pregnancy.